117503445/GoWebDAV/README.md

 The fifth parameter `true` indicates that this is a read-only service, only supports GET, does not support additions, deletions and modifications.

 This method is recommended for file sharing without confidentiality requirements.

-Note that the first argument cannot be `/static`.

 ## Docker Compose